Utena - Sailor Moon

 Sailor Moon episode 33, lighthouse

 This lighthouse resembles Akio’s tower, which also projects light.
 The tower visually divides the newly-introduced Sailor Venus from the four established sailor senshi.
 Compare the obelisk in episode 2 of Utena.
-In general, I felt that this Sailor Moon episode made heavy use of visual framing devices of the kind that Utena also likes.
+In general, I felt that this Sailor Moon episode made heavy use of visual framing devices of the kind that Utena likes.
 And, well, it’s episode 33.
 The episode number alone may have earned this Sailor Moon episode extra attention from the Utena crew.
 (The Rose of Versailles episode 33 definitely got extra attention.)

 View from the palace on the moon.